Achievable logoAchievable logo

 10. vpx: Homolog of HIV-1 vpr, and viruses with vpx carry both vpr and vpx.

-Classification of HIV: HIV-1 is one of the most polymorphic viruses known and exists as a swarm of genetically related variants or quasispecies.
-It shows antigenic variation frequently in the envelope antigen.
-It has two antigenic types - HIV 1 and HIV 2.
-Type 1 is more common worldwide while type 2 is seen mainly in West Africa.
-Type 1 has 10 subtypes from letters A to J which are all included in Group M for Major.
+HIV has two antigenic types: HIV 1 and HIV 2.
+Type 1 is more common worldwide, while type 2 is seen mainly in West Africa.
+Type 1 has 10 subtypes (A to J), which are all included in Group M (Major).
 Subtype B is most common in the USA.
-Subtypes which do not fall into Group M form Group O for outlier.
-Newly discovered subtypes which do not fall in Groups M and O form Group N for new.
+Subtypes that do not fall into Group M form Group O (outlier).
+Newly discovered subtypes that do not fall in Groups M and O form Group N (new).

 HIV reverse transcription